theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/security-xu3/server-security.md

 2. The Windows AD user or XU custom user has at least [Read access](./access-management#server-settings) to the Xtract Universal Designer.

 {: .box-note}
-**Note**: We assume that users that are allowed to run an extraction are also allowed to access the XU Designer with at least Read access.
-That is why granting access to running an extraction is bound to having at least Read access in the XU Designer.
+**Note**: We assume that users that are allowed to run an extraction are also allowed to access the Xtract Universal Designer with at least Read access.
+Running an extraction is therefore bound to having at least Read access in the Xtract Universal Designer.

 ### Prerequisite: Activating TLS encryption
-Both types of access restriction require installation of an X.509 certificate.
-This way user credentials are encrypted when sent to the Xtract Universal web server. <br>
+Both types of access restriction require installation of an X.509 certificate. <br>
 It is assumed that an X.509 certificate is already installed in the Windows certificate store.
-If not, follow the steps as outlined [here](./install-x.509-Certificate).
+If not, follow the steps as outlined in the section [Create X.509 Certificate](./install-x.509-Certificate#create-x509-certificate).

 1. Go to [menu] - Server - Settings - *Web Server* tab
 2. Depending on what type of user you want to restrict access to, select *HTTPS - Restricted to AD users with Designer read access* or *HTTPS - Restricted to custom users with Designer read access.*